 Change directory to

-guestbook, and invoke Maven as follows:
+guestbook, and invoke Maven:

 The first time you upload, you are prompted to supply login information and are led through the login process in the browser.
 Follow the prompts.
 You might need to copy the success code from the browser into the command line at the end of the login process.
 This information is retained so you don't need to repeat this process.